(Sertraline) Zoloft Detox Symptoms, Timeline, Withdrawal Side Effects, & Detox Treatment

 - Hyperreflexia: An exaggerated response of the deep tendon reflexes, usually resulting from injury to the central nervous system

 - Agitated Delirium: A controversial syndrome sometimes characterized as a potentially fatal state of extreme agitation and delirium

 - Hyperthermia: The body temperature is exceedingly above normal.

 Treatment of serotonin syndrome requires discontinuing the medication and supportive care.
 Consider antiemetics (non-serotonergic), benzodiazepines, and standard cooling measures for symptom relief.
 The patient can also receive serotonin antagonists such as cyproheptadine.

-If severe toxicity and the patient develops muscular rigidity and hyperthermia with body temperatures higher than 41 degrees C, consider sedation; endotracheal intubation, external cooling, and neuromuscular paralysis.
-Above all, it is important to note that antipyretics are likely not beneficial to patients experiencing hyperthermia due to serotonin syndrome.
+If severe toxicity and the patient develops muscular rigidity and hyperthermia with body temperatures higher than 41 degrees C, consider sedation, endotracheal intubation, external cooling, and neuromuscular paralysis.
+Above all, it is crucial to note that antipyretics are likely not beneficial to patients experiencing hyperthermia due to serotonin syndrome.

 Recognizing Zoloft Addiction Symptoms

 Possibly you’ve been taking Zoloft for quite some time, and you’re not sure if you have an addiction to it or none.
-In fact, it might astonish you to learn that Zoloft addiction symptoms and Zoloft addiction behaviors can often mimic the reasons for using this medication in the first place.
-And, many SSRIs operate the same way.
+It might astonish you to learn that Zoloft addiction symptoms and Zoloft addiction behaviors can often mimic the reasons for using this medication in the first place.
+Also, many SSRIs operate the same way.